 I. My Sister, My Self: The Surprising Ways that Being an Older, Middle, Younger or Twin Shaped Your Life (2006, then available in paperback 2012) by Vikki Stark, MSW

-Family therapist Stark’s research on relationships between sisters involved interviews with 400 females ranging in age from four to 95.
+Family therapist Stark’s research involved interviews with 400 females ranging in age from four to 95.

 Selected quotes from her interview at Commitment Now.
-(Note: I wish I could link to the url from which I recently took the following quotes; however, it currently appears inactive.)
+(Note: The url seems currently inactive.)

-The myth about having sisters: “…(W)e assume that a sister is just one-step removed from your ‘self’.
+…(W)e assume that a sister is just one-step removed from your ‘self’.
 It goes without saying that a woman’s sister should be the person to whom she can turn at any time of the day or night.
-She knows you better than anyone else and would make any sacrifice on your behalf.”
+She knows you better than anyone else and would make any sacrifice on your behalf.

-Linguist Tannen’s research regarding relationships between sisters involved more than 100 women.
+Linguist Tannen’s research involved more than 100 women.

 From a New York Times essay by Tannen:

 …(T)he key to why having sisters makes people happier — men as well as women — may lie not in the kind of talk they exchange but in the fact of talk.
 If men, like women, talk more often to their sisters than to their brothers, that could explain why sisters make them happier.